-Essentially, if the SPRL bit of the Status Register is in the logical "0" state (Sector Protection Registers are not locked), then writing a 00h to the Status Register will perform a Global Unprotect without changing the state of the SPRL bit.
-Similarly, writing a 7Fh to the Status Register will perform a Global Protect and keep the SPRL bit in the logical "0" state.
+Essentially, if the SPRL bit of the Status Register is in the logical "0" state (Sector Protection Registers are not locked), then writing a 00h to the first byte of the Status Register will perform a Global Unprotect without changing the state of the SPRL bit.
+Similarly, writing a 7Fh to the first byte of the Status Register will perform a Global Protect and keep the SPRL bit in the logical "0" state.
 The SPRL bit can, of course, be changed to a logical "1" by writing an FFh if software-locking or hardware-locking is desired along with the Global Protect.

-If the desire is to only change the SPRL bit without performing a Global Protect or Global Unprotect, then the system can simply write a 0Fh to the Status Register to change the SPRL bit from a logical "1" to a logical "0" provided the $\overline{\text{WP}}$ pin is deasserted.
+If the desire is to only change the SPRL bit without performing a Global Protect or Global Unprotect, then the system can simply write a 0Fh to the first byte of the Status Register to change the

+SPRL bit from a logical "1" to a logical "0" provided the WP pin is deasserted.
 Likewise, the system can write an F0h to change the SPRL bit from a logical "0" to a logical "1" without affecting the current sector protection status (no changes will be made to the Sector Protection Registers).

-When writing to the Status Register, bits 5, 4, 3, and 2 will not actually be modified but will be decoded by the device for the purposes of the Global Protect and Global Unprotect functions.
+When writing to the first byte of the Status Register, bits 5, 4, 3, and 2 will not actually be modified but will be decoded by the device for the purposes of the Global Protect and Global Unprotect functions.
 Only bit 7, the SPRL bit, will actually be modified.
-Therefore, when reading the Status Register, bits 5, 4, 3, and 2 will not reflect the values written to them but will instead indicate the status of the $\overline{\text{WP}}$ pin and the sector protection status.
-Please refer to the "Read Status Register" section and Table 10-1 on page 19 for details on the Status Register format and what values can be read for bits 5, 4, 3, and 2.
+Therefore, when reading the first byte of the Status Register, bits 5, 4, 3, and 2 will not reflect the values written to them but will instead indicate the status of the \overline{WP} pin and the sector protection status.
+Please refer to "Read Status Register" on page 22 and Table 11-1 on page 22 for details on the Status Register format and what values can be read for bits 5, 4, 3, and 2.